 First things first

-Giraffe Centre, otherwise known as African Fund for Endangered Wildlife Giraffe Centre (AFEW), was founded in 1979 as a breeding centre of the endangered Rothschild’s giraffe.
+Giraffe Centre, otherwise known as African Fund for Endangered Wildlife Giraffe Centre (AFEW), was founded in 1979 as a breeding centre for the endangered Rothschild’s giraffe.
 They later opened up an environmental education centre for the Kenyan youth in 1983.
 You can read more about the centre’ s history and projects.

 At the centre, you can see and feed the giraffes.
-You can “kiss” them as well, which is just placing the pellets on your lips and the giraffes get to pick them from you with their tongue(their very long tongues by the way).
-Their saliva is apparently antiseptic.
+You can “kiss” them as well, which is just placing the pellets on your lips and the giraffes get to pick them from you with their tongues (their very long tongues by the way).
+Apparently, their saliva is antiseptic.

 The amazing staff also give short talks about the centre and teach you a tad about giraffes.
 Did you know there were three types of giraffes?
 No?
 Yup.
 You can thank me later.

 It was not the centre’s fault.
-They’ re animals anyway.
-There’ s not much anyone can do.
-Eventually they came out and everything was better in the world again.
+They are animals anyway.
+There is not much anyone can do.
+Eventually, they came out and everything was better in the world again.

-Resident Adults shs 400
+Resident Adults Kshs 400

 *All payments are by either, MPESA, Credit or Debit card only.
 Cash Payments are not accepted

 *Carry a valid ID card with you.

 *The Giraffe Centre is pretty popular so it is best to visit on weekdays and early mornings if possible.
-They are open from 9:00 am- 5:00 pm.
+They are open from 9:00 am- 4:00 pm.
 I went in the afternoon and it was packed.